 You could start with a smoking cessation campaign, as smoking is still the #1 cause of preventable death in America.
 You could look at diet and exercise programs.
 Sedentary lifestyles and poor diet contribute in a major way to America’s #1 killer, heart disease.
 How about a behavioral health campaign?
 Depression is a major problem in America, By the time a child reaches 15, suicide is the #2 cause of death, all the way until that child reaches 25.
-You could consider a campaign that targets people who have diabetes and don’t know it.
+You could target your healthcare marketing toward people who have diabetes and don’t know it.

 There is a modeled data set that exists for population health initiatives.
 In the new era of healthcare reform and performance based reimbursement, we will all have to get better at marketing for population health management—and fast.

 Need help planning and executing campaigns like these?